Contents

 Embeddings and understanding

 The weights of an LLM can be seen as representing concepts.
 They are embeddings into a multi-dimensional space.
 People found that subtracting the embedding vector for woman from the one for queen gives us a vector close to the one we would get if we subtract v(man) from v(king) [1].
-This seems to indicate that there is space of concepts that we can index into.
+This seems to indicate that there is a space of concepts that we can index into.
 Calling this understand may be a bit premature, but let's continue.

 Platonic representation